StarpTech/FastGraph/README.md

 - `DEFAULT_TTL` The default TTL (minimum 60s) of cacheable responses (Default: 900)
 - `PRIVATE_TYPES` The GraphQL types that indicates a private response (Default: "")
 - `INJECT_HEADERS` Should GraphCDN inject the headers you provided into the edge?
 (Default: "")
+- `INTROSPECTION_URL` The url of your introspection endpoint.
+If you enable it a [cron-triggers](https://developers.cloudflare.com/workers/platform/cron-triggers) will fetch for the latest schema every minute.
+(Default: "")

 ## Performance & Security